whitecloakph/android-style-guide/README.md

     import android.support.v7.widget.RecyclerView;

-### Don't keep unused imports
+#### Don't keep unused imports

 Sometimes removing code from a class can mean that some imports are no longer needed.
-If this is the case then the corresponding imports should be removed alongside the code
+If this is the case then the corresponding imports should be removed alongside the code.

-## Java Style Rules
+### Java Style Rules

-### Field definition and naming
+#### Field definition and naming

 All fields should be declared at the top of the file, following these rules: